iggyfisk/highperch/README.md

 * `python initcontent.py` to reset during the development phase, but don't replace the config!
 * `systemctl restart highperch`

-Before we go public it's `python initcontent.py` one last time.
-After that, data format updates will probably be more bespoke
+Before we go public it's `python initcontent.py` one last time, using the production content.
+After that, data format updates will probably be more bespoke.